wacncontent/CustomizeTool/output/articles/search/search-api-indexers-2015-02-28-preview.md

 - `Content-Type`: Required.
 Set this to `application/json`
 - `api-key`: Required.
 The `api-key` is used to authenticate the request to your Search service.
 It is a string value, unique to your service.
 The **Create Data Source** request must include an `api-key` header set to your admin key (as opposed to a query key).

 You will also need the service name to construct the request URL.
-You can get both the service name and `api-key` from your service dashboard in the [Azure management portal](https://portal.azure.com/).
-See [Create a Search service in the portal](search-create-service-portal.md) for page navigation help.
+You can get both the service name and `api-key` from your service dashboard in the [Azure Management Portal](https://manage.windowsazure.cn/).
+See [Create a Search service in the portal](/documentation/articles/search-create-service-portal) for page navigation help.

 <a name="CreateDataSourceRequestSyntax"></a>
 **Request Body Syntax**